Getting Started with the Stats HPC

 Now that your job is running, you can view its status in the job queue:

-squeue --long -M srf_gpu_01
+squeue -M all --me

-In the screenshot you can see Slurm job 9616 running on the srf_gpu_01 cluster.
 If you see something similar for your job, congratulations, you’ve just submitted your first Slurm job to the Department of Statistics HPC!

 If you set your email in the Slurm job file, you will have received two emails from the HPC.
 One at the beginning of the job, when you submitted the job and Slurm ran it on the HPC, and one at the end of the job, when the job completed.